moomoolive/struct-vec/README.md

 <a name="default_struct_field_ref"></a>

 `ref`: returns a reference to an index in a vec.
 - these references refer to an index in a vec NOT the element at the index.
-Meaning that if the underlying element is moved, the reference will not longer point to it and potentially [dangle](https://practice.geeksforgeeks.org/problems/what-is-dangling-reference).
+Meaning that if the underlying element is moved, the reference will no longer point to it and potentially [dangle](https://practice.geeksforgeeks.org/problems/what-is-dangling-reference).

 ```js
 import {vec} from "struct-vec"